huan/node-facenet/README.md

 ![FaceNet Visualization](https://zixia.github.io/facenet/images/landing-twins-ricky-martin-visualized.jpg)

 1. Face is in the green rectangle.
-1. Similarity between faces showed as a number in the middle of line.
+1. Similarity(distance) between faces showed as a number in the middle of the line.
-1. To identify if two faces belong to the same person, we could use an experiential threshold for the distance: 0.73.
+1. To identify if two faces belong to the same person, we could use an experiential threshold of distance: 0.73.

 ```shell
 $ git clone git@github.com:zixia/facenet.git